SandaliKavi99/todo-app/frontend/README.md

-# instructions to build and run todo-app
+# Instructions to build and run todo-app

 ## 01. Clone the code using Github URL and go to the todo-app folder